NickStrauch13/ooga_team08/doc/DESIGN.md

 Once the ID has been sent, an instance of a collisionManager with the collided Node ID is created and passed to the game class which actually handles the collision itself by calling on the interact method of the object at the position defined by that instance of collisionManager.
 Once the collision is handled, a boolean is passed to our controller which then indicates to the view that the pickup must be removed from the screen.
 This process continues on as the game flows, with data being passed from back to front end and vice versa through the controller.

+Additionally, we also have a "Board Builder" feature which allows users to design their customized games by simply clicking on the GUI so that a BuilderDisplay class will read all the mouse input actions from users and use a JSONBuilder object to transfer and store the information into a JSON file.
+Users can play this customized game and upload the file to play the game later.

 This is how our game design controls game flow and connects the core classes within the models, views and controller packages.

 #### Core Classes